pluralsight/guides/draft/front-end-javascript/ionic-firebase-part-2/article.md

 ##### Note: Since writing part 1 the Angularfire 2 library has reached beta and is a good choice for any angular firebase application.
 However, since we have already started down the road of writing everything ourselves we will continue.

 ### The Dataservice
 To start off we will add a new method to our data service called `update` it will take a todo object "`_todo`" and the id "`_id`" of the todo we want to update.
-In that method we will call our firebase refernce to the todos list, find the todo to update, and update it.
+In that method we will call our firebase refernce to the todos list, find the todo to update, update it, and return the promise.

 Now in firebase there are two functions we could call to do this update; set and update.
 Both will update the object at `_id` the difference is that `set` is a destructive action.
 Meaning that it will completely rewrite the object at `_id`.
 Where as update will merge the old data and the new data only updating the fields that changed.
 Example: